arthuregood/arthuregood/README.md

 ### What I'm focusing on 👨‍💻

-Code: JavaScript, VUE, Python, Bash, MySQL, Docker<br />
+Code: JavaScript, VUE, Python, Django, Bash, MySQL, Docker<br />
 Working at @leadtracker<br />
 Studying at UDESC<br />
 Currently learning about general code, cybersecurity and bots<br />